isomerpages/moe-sgs/_student-development/CO CURRICULAR ACTIVITIES (CCA)/Earth Club.md

 description: ""
 third_nav_title: CO CURRICULAR ACTIVITIES (CCA)
 ---
-SGS Earth Club is at the heart of our school’s sustainability movement.
-In alignment with SG Green Plan and MOE’s Eco Stewardship Programme, our CCA aims to groom students to champion green sustainable initiatives in SGS.
+<p style="text-align: justify;"> SGS Earth Club is at the heart of our school’s sustainability movement.
+In alignment with SG Green Plan and MOE’s Eco Stewardship Programme, our CCA aims to groom students to champion green sustainable initiatives in SGS. </p>

 Following our guiding principle of “I Know – I Do – I Advocate”, our CCA aims to: